Sharesale

 Philippa Childs, head of Bectu, emphasized the urgent need for industry and governmental intervention.
 “The industry is changing form.
 It doesn’t feel temporary.
 It feels like a long-term change,” she stated.
 With a new government in place, Childs is hopeful for political support to address these issues robustly.

-In conclusion, the prolonged impact of the SAG-AFTRA and Writers Guild of America strikes has deep-rooted problems in the UK film and TV industry, from high unemployment and potential skills exodus to worsening mental health and financial instability. to recovery is fraught with challenges, but it is imperative for both industry leaders and the government to take decisive actions to ensure the resilience and sustainability of this vital creative sector.
+In conclusion, the prolonged impact of the SAG-AFTRA and Writers Guild of America strikes has exposed deep-rooted problems in the UK film and TV industry, from high unemployment and potential skills exodus to worsening mental health and financial instability.
+The path to recovery is fraught with challenges, but it is imperative for both industry leaders and the government to take decisive actions to ensure the resilience and sustainability of this vital creative sector.

 spot_img